It’s summer and you know what that means: grilling season is awwn!

 But just because the food is cooked over an open flame doesn’t mean it has to be something a caveman would recognize.
 Let’s take a break from the gargantuan steaks for a minute and make something a little fancier, something, I don’t know… stuffed with cheese and wrapped in bacon?

-This pork tenderloin looks complicated but is actually pretty simple to pull-off.
-I used a mixture of Queso Fresco for it’s mellow buttery flavor and Cotija cheese to add a briny bite.
-The nice thing about these cheeses are that they hold their shape to create clean, beautiful slices after the pork has been cooked, not to mention the loads of fresh, creamy flavor.
+This Cotija-Stuffed Pork Tenderloin looks complicated but is actually pretty simple to pull-off.
+I used Cotija cheese to add a briny bite.
+The nice thing about Cotija is that it hold its shape to create clean, beautiful slices after the pork has been cooked, not to mention the loads of fresh, creamy flavor.

 The cheeses are combined with snipped fresh chives and some ground black pepper then you place the stuffing right down the middle of a butterflied-and-pounded-flat pork tenderloin (you can watch how to do that here).